 The word ‘engine’ derives from the Latin ingenium for ingenuity or cleverness.
-Engineers use scientific knowledge and mathematics to create technologies and infrastructure that address human, social and economic issues.
-They connect social needs with technological innovation and commercial applications.
-As such, engineering is a major driver for sustainable social and economic development.
-It is vital in addressing basic human needs, poverty reduction, promoting secure and sustainable development, emergency and disaster prevention, response and reconstruction, bridging the knowledge divide and promoting intercultural cooperation.
+Engineers use scientific knowledge and mathematics to create technologies and infrastructure that address contemporary issues.
+They connect social needs with appropriate technological innovation and commercial applications.
+As such, engineering is a major driver for sustainable socio-economic development.

 “Engineering is the field or discipline, practice, profession and art that relates to the development, acquisition and application of technical scientific and mathematical knowledge about the understanding, design, development, invention, innovation and the use of materials, machines, structures, systems and processes for specific purposes” (UNESCO Report, 2010, p.
 24).